-Mastering Search Engine Optimization (SEO) is necessary for your business because it helps you rank higher on search engines, such as Google.
+Mastering SEO is necessary for your photography business because it helps you rank higher on search engines, such as Google.
 Including popular keywords that your target audience searches for can help your content appear in front of them, meaning they will be more likely to see what you have to offer.
 When you know exactly what keywords attract your ideal client, you will have the opportunity to increase your reach through search engines.

 5. Create Evergreen Content

 Evergreen content refers to specific content that stays relevant as days, months, and years go by.
 An example of an evergreen blog post would “5 Tips to Streamline Wedding Invitations.”
 This post can add value to your target market for years to come.
 And, this will continue to make your blog a wonderful landing spot for your target market to get valuable information.

 There are many parts of photography that change, such as preferred techniques and styles.
 With that being said, there are many aspects of photography that do not change and can stand the test of time.
 This is something to think about when you are creating content for your customer base.
 Evergreen content means that the information is true today, as well as five years from now.

 Keep in mind – a blog post recapping a recent wedding you did can be evergreen as well.
 Done correctly, this blog can help future couple’s pick their venue, their coordinator, and other vendors.
 The blog post can show them examples of your work at a specific location.
 You can use that blog post down the road to send out to prospective clients, when they ask if you have ever shot at that venue before.